How rehab can help after a stroke

 What are common issues experienced after a stroke that can be helped by rehab?

-Every stroke is as unique as the person experiencing it.
-There are several ways therapists can help after someone experiences a stroke, whether it be helping with daily routine, movement, speaking, swallowing or even driving a car.
-Having an interdisciplinary rehabilitation team, which includes occupational, physical or speech therapy, will allow for the most well-rounded recovery to improve issues an individual may face after experiencing a stroke.
+“Every stroke is as unique as the person experiencing it,” Gleissner said.
+“There are several ways therapists can help after someone experiences a stroke, whether it’s helping with daily routines, movement, speaking, swallowing or even driving a car.”

-Ultimately, the most important step leading to rehabilitation is finding a therapist with advanced training and certifications in neuroscience (stroke) rehabilitation.
-Just as there are many specialty areas for doctors, the same exists for therapists.
-Finding the correct therapist or group of therapists, is important.
+“Ultimately, the most important step is finding a therapist with advanced training and certifications in neuroscience (stroke) rehabilitation,” Gleissner said.
+“Just as there are many specialty areas for doctors, the same exists for therapists.”

 How can you increase your chances of a successful recovery?

 Neuroplasticity is the most important concept in stroke recovery.
-This is the ability for the brain to retrain itself to recover the functionality lost by stroke.
-Getting care from a specialized therapist quickly, is important.
-Completing personalized exercises is also important, as the brain needs a lot of practice to make these positive changes that lead to improved functioning.
+This is the brain’s ability to retrain itself to recover the functionality lost by stroke.

 Find an orthopedic specialist you trust

-Find a provider who’s right for you by viewing their online profiles, star ratings and reviews.
+Find a provider whoβs right for you by viewing their online profiles, star ratings and reviews.

 Find an Orthopedic Doctor